Organize notes#

 Estimate cost#

 A rough way to estimate how long it will take to organize notes or process documents is how long they are; web articles (inaccurately) automatically estimate reading time based on the length of the article.
+These estimates can likely be made much more accurate with a simple scale factor to the familiarity you have with the notes (whether e.g. they are your own work or a summary of other material, how old they are in either case).
 Still, youâre always free to skim (see Speed reading); to skim is to âsampleâ the content for quality or novelty.

 How much effort it will take to change the process will critically depend on how fast feedback is.
 If feedback is slow, youâll forget what you were working on and e.g. need to schedule calendar reminders to push the process forward.
 That is, include in your time cost estimation the cost of coming in and out of focused work.